 - 7-2.
 Suppose you have two solid bars, both with square cross-sections of 1 cm2.
 They are both [02] cm long, but one is made of copper and one of iron.
 You place the two side by side and braze them together, making a composite bar with a cross-section of 2 cm2.
 If one end of this rod is placed in boiling water and the other end in ice water, how much power will be conducted through the rod when it reaches steady state? - 7-3.
 A sheet of copper and a sheet of aluminum with equal thickness are placed together so that their flat surfaces are in contact.
 The copper is in thermal contact with a reservoir at [03] °C, and the aluminum is in contact with a reservoir at 0°C. What is the temperature at the interface between the metals? - 7-4.
 (Paper only.)
 The light from the sun reaches the Earth's orbit with an intensity of 1340 W/m2.
-That means that a 1 m by 1 m perfectly absorbing square, oriented directly at the sun, would absorb 1340 J of heat every second.
-Assuming that the emissivity of the Earth is the same for all wavelengths of light, calculate the temperature of the Earth in steady state by balancing the heat gained from sunlight (which intersects the Earth's cross-section) with the heat lost from blackbody radiation (which radiates out from the entire surface area of the Earth).

-You should get something close to-but a bit colder than-the actual average surface temperature of the Earth, believed to be about 15°C. The primary reason why the Earth is not as cold as your result is due to the fact that the emissivity of the Earth depends strongly on wavelength via the so-called "greenhouse effect".
-Because of the atmosphere, the Earth absorbs and emits visible radiation much better than infrared radiation.
+Assuming that the emissivity of the Earth is the same for all wavelengths of light, calculate the temperature of the Earth in steady state.
+You should get something much colder than the actual average surface temperature, thought to currently be about 15°C. The primary reason why the Earth is not this cold is due to the fact that the emissivity of the Earth depends strongly on wavelength via the so-called "greenhouse effect".
+Because of the atmosphere, the Earth absorbs and emits visible radiation better than infrared radiation.
 Since the sun is very hot, it emits a lot of visible light which is absorbed by the Earth.
 The colder Earth, however, emits mainly infrared light.
 The clouds are very reflective in the infrared, so the emissivity is small right where the Earth would be radiating most of its blackbody radiation otherwise.

-- 7-5.
+On the moon, however... - 7-5.
 (Paper only.)
 In your job as an intergalactic pizza deliverer, you accidentally deliver a pizza to the wrong location-so far off, in fact, that there aren't even any stars nearby.
 The pizza, initially at 340 K, cools through emitting blackbody radiation. - (a) How warm is the pizza after 1 sec?
 1 min?
 1 hr?
 1 day?
 1 month (30 days)?
 Specify any assumptions you make to solve the problem.
 Hint: Combine the radiation equation (left hand side is dQ/dt) with the differential of the specific heat equation (left hand side will be dQ).
 Then move all of the temperature quantities to the left hand side, all of the time quantities to the right hand side, and integrate both sides with definite integrals. - (b) Use a program such as Mathematica to plot the temperature as a function of time for the first month.
-Force the vertical scale to go from 0 to 340 K. - 7-6.
+Force the vertical scale to go from 0 to 340 K.

+7-6.
 (Extra credit; paper only.)
 A cylindrical insulating bucket is filled with water at 0° C. The air above the water has a temperature of -12° C. If the air remains at this temperature, how long will it take for a 1 cm layer of ice to form on the surface of the water?
 Hint: How much heat gets transferred through when the ice thickness is "x".
 You will have to figure out how to set things up so that you can integrate from x = 0 to x = 0.01.
 My answer was between 600 and 700 seconds.